Farmers celebrate China's plan to buy 5M tons of soybeans

 "I don't think this should be overblown," said Wallace Tyner, an agricultural economist at Purdue University.
 "It's not anything like what they usually buy."

 Before this year, China was America's largest soy importer, annually purchasing around 30 percent of all the beans grown in the United States.
-That's about 36,000 tons of soy, which is used to feed livestock.
+That's about 36 million tons of soy, which is used to feed livestock.

 The retaliatory tariffs China placed on U.S. soy over the summer all but stopped the country from importing from the U.S. It sent U.S. soy prices plummeting, and left farmers, like Greiner, storing millions of tons of beans on the farms.